Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
 			<td>Use full names (First [Middle Initial, if provided] Last) whenever possible.
 Separate the values in a list with space vertical bar space ( | ); this separator is used throughout the Darwin Core standard to concatenate multiple entries in a cell.
-This term can be used in conjunction with dwc:identifiedByID to connect the occurrence to the identifying personnel through platforms such as <a href="https://bionomia.net/"> Bionomia</a>.</td>
+This term can be used in conjunction with <b>dwc:identifiedByID</b> to connect the occurrence to the identifying personnel through platforms such as <a href="https://bionomia.net/"> Bionomia</a>.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>